flutter/website/src/docs/deployment/ios.md

 1. In the Identity section, update the **Version** to the user-facing version number you wish to publish.
-1. In the Identity section, update the **Build** identifier to a unique build number used to track this build on iTunes Connect.
+1. In the Identity section, update the **Build** identifier to a unique build number used to track this build on App Store Connect.
 Each upload requires a unique build number.

-Finally, create a build archive and upload it to iTunes Connect:
+Finally, create a build archive and upload it to App Store Connect:

 1. Select **Product > Archive** to produce a build archive.
 1. In the sidebar of the Xcode Organizer window, select your iOS app, then